vamshiKodem/Frontend-Interview-Preparation-Kit/README.md

 - What is Next js
 - Why we should we use next js and its important features
+- What is getStaticProps
+- What is getServerSideProps
+- What is the difference between getStaticProps vs getServerSideProps

 # Important React Native Topics
 - Hooks